Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 If you’re taking a bus from the main Jeju City Intercity Bus Terminal (These are usually buses going to Seogwipo City and main Jeju Island stops):

-• Some buses may only come once every 30 minutes or even once an hour, so plan ahead.
+• Some buses from the terminal may only come once every 30 minutes or even once an hour, so plan ahead.

 • Naver Map will NOT show ETAs for the main bus terminals, just the bus number and how frequent it comes.